wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     ```

-1. In addition to displaying incidents, the application also provides a form to enter in new Incidents.
+1. In addition to displaying incidents, the application also provides a form to enter in new incidents.
 The POST from the form is handled by the `IncidentController.java` class.
-Scroll to the Create function of `devCamp.WebApp.Controllers.IncidentController.java` and comment the function out.
+Scroll to the `Create` function of `devCamp.WebApp.Controllers.IncidentController.java` and comment the function out.
 After the commented out function, add the following code:
     ```java

 	@Autowired